aquova/aseprite-scripts/README.md

 ### -- Shade Generator --

 This script will give a range of shades brighter and darker than the color that is given, ranging from black up to white.

+### -- Draw Circle --

+This script will draw a circle at the specified (X, Y) position at a specified radius, using the currently set foreground color.